Frequently Asked Questions

 Booking a Room

 Sorry but do not rent out individual rooms at Logie Country House.
 The bride and groom rent the entire house and allocate the bedrooms themselves.
 There is plenty of local accommodation though.
-Please see the nearby section in our app or the accommodation section on our suppliers page.
+Please see the nearby section in our app.

 Please email us to arrange a viewing.
 Please do not turn up at Logie Country House without an appointment as the house is often occupied by guests, so a prior appointment is always necessary.

 We want your wedding experience to be as enjoyable as possible, so here are some questions that we are often asked.

 How many bedrooms are there?

 There are 17 bedrooms in the house and the two self-contained rooms off the courtyard.
 Two bedrooms have wheelchair access.
 The house sleeps 50 people in 17 bedrooms and we also have sofa beds, cot beds and camp beds.
 Use the Floorplan section in our app to find the bedrooms by name.

 We provide a welcome hamper with tea, instant coffee, sugar, milk, cereal, bread, butter, jam and a few bottles of wine.
 We provide soap, all the linen, bedding and towels, bathrobes, flip-flops, dishcloths, washing up powder, dish soap, bin bags, dishwasher tablets, all the cleaning products and tea towels.
 We also have irons and ironing boards too.
 We can put away online orders from Tesco / Sainsbury / ASDA if you arrange with us prior to your arrival.